-The State Fair of Texas has lots of new attractions this year.
+The State Fair of Texas 2020 has been canceled.

 The Funnel Cake Bacon Queso Burger was the big winner in 2017.